danielfett/bluebattery.py/asDaemon.md

 `sudo systemctl start bluebattery`

-If you have any trouble you can see the status of the deamon with
+If you have any trouble you can see the status of the daemon with

 `sudo systemctl status bluebattery`